Těchobuz: Sights

 The main landmark is the Těchobuz Castle.
 The former fortress was completely rebuilt into this late Baroque castle in 1786–1798, later Neoclassical modifications were made.
 The castle also includes a farm yard and a large landscape park with ponds.

 The Church of Saint Mark was first mentioned in 1338, earlier than the village of Těchobuz.
 It is a Baroque church with a Gothic core.
 Next to the church is a separate Renaissance bell tower.

 The Chapel of Saint John of Nepomuk with mortuary was built in the Empire style in 1826.

-Among other cultural monuments in the municipality are a Neoclassical granary from the early 19th century, Neoclassical building of the former school from 1823, and wooden barn from the turn of the 18th and 19th centuries.
+Among other cultural monuments in the municipality are a Neoclassical granary from the early 19th century, a Neoclassical building of the former school from 1823, and a wooden barn from the turn of the 18th and 19th centuries.